As big pharma moves in, biotech Galectin looks to stake claim to NASH market

 Other big pharma names are hot on their heels.
 Shire, which is partnered with Lumena, is moving its LUM002 into phase 2.

-Gilead, already dominant in hepatitis C, is in late stage 1 with a drug it acquired in April from Nimbus Pharmaceuticals, while Bristol-Myers Squib is still in phase 1 development with a small-molecule drug that it acquired from Pharmaxis a year ago for $250 million.
+Gilead, already dominant in hepatitis C, is in late stage 1 with a drug it acquired in April from Nimbus Pharmaceuticals, while Boehringer Ingelheim is in Phase 1 development with a small-molecule drug that it acquired from Pharmaxis a year ago for $250 million.